 - Last Minute Deals: Depending on your travel plans, it may actually save on travel if you wait until the last moment.
 Cruises and tours often see price drops the closer to the travel date you are.

 - Time Of Week, Time Of Year: If possible, try to schedule your vacation during the off season.
 Prices are generally lower in the non-peak months.
 If you’re restricted to taking time off during certain months of the year, then look to booking air travel mid-week (if you’re flying).
 Mid-week prices are lower than the weekend.

 - Freebies: Every location will offer some sort of free tour or have a county, state, or National Park in the nearby area.
 Look online to find activities like walking tours or historic places that are either free or will accept a small donation.

-These are just some of the ways in which you can save money for vacation and during your vacation this year.
-Whether you spread your time off across several long weekends or are taking a two-week trip with your family, looking for deals and discounts in advance will help you keep to your budget and spend less.
+These are just some of the ways in which you can save on travel this year.
+Whether you spread your time off across several long weekends or are taking a two-week vacation with your family, looking for deals and discounts in advance will help you keep to your budget and spend less.